ablorp/ablorp.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 A high school sophomore from the San Francisco Bay Area, Adam is interested in science, engineering, math and finance.
-He is also an intern at a robotics startup in San Francisco, and hopes to one day become a roboticist — just like his eldest brother with whom he enjoys working.
+He is also an intern at a [robotics startup](https://watneyrobotics.com) in San Francisco, and hopes to one day become a roboticist — just like his eldest brother with whom he enjoys working.

 Adam loves to climb rocks, surf waves, ski downhill, and run cross-country; he enjoys listening to music or playing the guitar on quiet evenings when there is no homework.
-Adam visits the farmers' market on Sundays and on occasion finds time to cook a sumptuous steak dinner, too!
+Adam frequents the farmers' market on Sundays and on occasion finds time to cook a sumptuous steak dinner, too.

-Adam is looking forward to taking computer science classes at UC Berkeley this summer — as a pre-college scholar right after he turns 16.
-He plans to start taking flying lessons soon after receiving his driver's license.
-Adam hopes to earn a pilot license before heading out to college, where he will double major in engineering and finance.
+Adam is looking forward to taking a [computer science class](https://classes.berkeley.edu/content/2025-summer-compsci-61a-001-lec-001) at UC Berkeley this summer as a pre-college scholar after he turns 16.
+He plans to start taking [flying lessons](https://wvfc.org) soon as he is old enough to drive.
+Adam hopes to earn a pilot license before heading out to college, where he will pursue a double major in engineering and finance.

 ---